 Kazakhstan’s 30-day, visa-free entry policy extends to multiple nations, including Canada, the US and many Asian, European and CIS countries.
 If you don’t qualify for the visa-free option, there’s a good chance that you’re eligible for a simple e-visa, while anyone in need of a formal invitation can receive one through a number of agencies, including Advantour.

-Please Note: Due to Covid-19, visa-free entry to Kazakhstan has been temporarily suspended through November 2020.
+Please Note: Due to Covid-19, visa-free entry to Kazakhstan has been temporarily suspended till 1 May 2021.

 Is Kazakhstan Safe for Travel?

 Kazakhstan remains a safe destination for visitors, and as of mid-2020, it maintained its Level 1 Category in the US Department of State’s travel advisory system, i.e. among the safer nations in the world to visit.
 Tourists from a variety of countries, including solo and female travelers, have reported a positive reception and an overall feeling of safety while in country.
 Additionally, tourism bureaus have opened in the larger cities and an increasing number of locals are able to communicate in English.